Call Us Today

 What can I do under a Standing Order?

 While most of the Standing Order contains provisions that a Party must refrain from, there are a few common items Parties are authorized to do.
+It should be noted these provisions only apply in divorce cases.

 • Engage in reasonable and necessary acts to conduct your business and occupation